BenchCI CLI

 benchci whoami

-Show the current BenchCI session, user, and active workspace.
+Show the current BenchCI session, user, active workspace, and workspace limits.

 benchci whoami